Chefornak, Alaska: Subsistence living

 Many of the villagers live a subsistence lifestyle, which means that they continue to carry out the hunter-gatherer activities that their ancestors developed adapted to the local ecosystem.
 Important staples include fish such as halibut, salmon, and herring, which are dried and eaten like jerky.
 The Alaska blackfish is an important part of the local diet, and can be caught year round in the river.
 Residents gather berries such as salmonberries (cloudberries), black berries (crowberries), and blueberries (bog bilberries) are also gathered and used to prepare akutaq, a whipped dessert.
-Other native foods that are gathered include mousefood, Labrador tea, and greens such as sourdock.
+Other Native foods that are gathered include mousefood, Labrador tea, and greens such as sourdock.

-Village buildings
+Infrastructure

 Center of the village in winter.
 The large building just left of center is the school, in front of it is the village complex, on the right is Chefarnrmute store.

 Beside houses, public buildings in the village include: